-‘ I have always refused to give up being stylish, whether that’s eating in smart restaurants, wearing elegant clothes or going on glamorous holidays.
+I have always refused to give up being stylish, whether that’s eating in smart restaurants, wearing elegant clothes or going on glamorous holidays.
 Mobility, or the lack of it, doesn’t and shouldn’t mean you can’t have style!
 Blue Badge Style can help you to have a positive, cool, elegant experience.
 As Coco Chanel said, “fashion fades, only style remains the same”.

 Becoming progressively disabled, but determined to maintain her social life, has alerted Fiona to the lack of information for stylish, discerning people with mobility issues; a shop or restaurant may have a ramp, but how far away are the Ladies and down how many flights of steps?
 NHS crutches may work, but where do you find a walking stick to accessorise a glamorous outfit?
 The Blue Badge Style site has this information and has already established a small community; like a 17th century Salon, it is an assembly of guests consisting of, if not leaders, then a stylish and informed group.

 As the UK population ages, those with temporary or permanent mobility issues are on the increase, but a lack of mobility doesn’t mean they are also no longer stylish.
-We intend to make Blue Badge Style a ‘Michelin-like’ guide for less able people, their friends and their families.
-We aim to make recommendations on as many places as possible so that ‘as recommended by Blue Badge Style’ becomes an aspirational goal for any item, organisation or establishment.
-Starting in London but we want to go global – so keep on sending your recommendations!!
+We intend to make Blue Badge Style a ‘Vogue/Michelin-like’ guide for less able people, their friends and their families.
+We aim to make recommendations on style, accessibility and disabled facilities so that ‘As Recommended By Blue Badge Style’ becomes an aspirational goal for any item, organisation or establishment.
+Starting in Europe but we want to go global – so keep sending your recommendations!!

 We try to highlight – in a positive way – where the ‘equal provisions of goods and services are unreasonably deficient’.
-The intention is to act as an agent for change, altering venues’ mind-set toward accessibility.
-It needs to be treated as an important prerequisite, rather than something a venue is compelled to do by legislation.
-In particular due to the lack of disabled facilities in restaurants (especially Michelin Starred ones) – we’ve become know as the “Toilet Police”.
+The intention is to act as an agent for change, altering mind-sets toward accessibility.
+Recent figures on Accessible Tourism/Hospitality put the value of the european market at €142Bn, making accessibility an economic if not social imperative, rather than a legislative necessity – we’re ‘customers not compliance issues’.
+In particular due to the lack of disabled facilities in restaurants (especially Michelin Starred ones) – we’ve become known as the “Toilet Police”.
 Not something we ever wanted but we’re prepared to take the baton.!!???

-Blue Badge Style Mobile App
+Blue Badge Style Rating System & Mobile App

 Along with reviews we will also provide a Concierge Service.
 Whatever you wish to do, be it go to Paris, visit the Tate, stay at a boutique hotel, or check out the latest nightclub, BBS will arrange and advise on the best way to do this.

-Join the BBS community
+Join the BBS Community